GSA/ficam-management/_pm-playbook/10_acquis.md

 ### Evaluate factors to estimate cost of solution

 Once you’ve determined a solution, you should evaluate a number of factors to estimate the costs that will be incurred.
-We’ve provided common characteristics that you should examine to not only determine costs, but to also compare the potential cost savings of various solution.
+We’ve provided common characteristics that you should examine to not only determine costs, but to also compare the potential cost savings of various solutions.

 #### PACS Evaluation Factors
 >